-Below is a list of some commonly available invertebrates that can be great pets.
+Here is a list of 3 commonly available invertebrates that can be great pets:

 Hermit crabs are one of the most common first pets, but many aren’t given the proper care to survive very long.

-In captivity, hermit crabs can live 10–20 years when given the right living conditions.
-They thrive in high humidity, along with a varied diet and buddies.
+In captivity, hermit crabs can live 10–20 years under the right living conditions.
+They thrive in high humidity, along with a varied diet and companions.

 Humidity and Temperature

 - Keep the humidity level at 75–85% at all times.